MarcToussaint/botop/README.md

 ## Installation

 This assumes a standard Ubuntu, tested on 18.04, 20.04, and latest docker.
+(When compiling in a docker, perhaps `export APTGETYES="--yes"; alias sudo=""` )

 * The following assumes $HOME/git as your git path, and $HOME/opt to install 3rd-party libs -- please stick to this (no system-wide